by Ian Khan | Jul 23, 2024 | Uncategorized

 Prof. Veerabhadran Ramanathan: Recognized for his research in cloud-climate feedback, greenhouse effects, and the atmospheric effect of aerosols, he has pioneered the study of the global warming potential of short-lived climate pollutants.

-Dr. Inez Fung: Focusing on biogeochemical cycles, Fung's work predicts how plants and soil respond to climate change.
+Dr. Inez Fung: Focusing on biogeochemical cycles, Fung’s work predicts how plants and soil will respond to climate change.
 Her studies also include global atmospheric observations to verify these predictions.

 Dr. James Hansen: A former NASA scientist, Hansen is often called the “father of climate change awareness.”
 He’s been at the forefront of atmospheric modeling and climate research, providing testimony on climate change to congressional committees.